r4bbitjs/r4bbitjs-website/docs/guides/server-client.md

 ## Crete a client and send the message

-While creating a client, we support all the possible options node-amqp-connection-manager gives, those options have good default therefore if you don't know what you are doing we suggest not to change the defaults.
+While creating a client, we support all the possible options node-amqp-connection-manager gives, those options have good defaults therefore if you don't know what you are doing we suggest not to change the defaults.

 ```ts
 const client = await getClient(